jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 ## Delegation to Private Nameservers

-Some domain administrators make the contents of a subdomain unresolvable on the public internet by delegating that subdomain to a nameserver whose IP address is private.
+Some domain name administrators make the contents of a subdomain unresolvable on the public internet by delegating that subdomain to a nameserver whose IP address is private.
 A CA processing CAA records for such subdomains will receive SERVFAIL from its recursive resolver.
 The CA MAY interpret that as preventing issuance.
-Domain administrators wishing to issue certificates for private domains SHOULD use split-horizon DNS with a publicly available nameserver, so that CAs can receive a valid, empty CAA response for those domains.
+Domain name administrators wishing to issue certificates for private domain names SHOULD use split-horizon DNS with a publicly available nameserver, so that CAs can receive a valid, empty CAA response for those domain names.

 ## Bogus DNSSEC Responses